 Figure 2 – Example of a state machine having a sub-machine

 The infrastructure of state machines defined in this specification only deals with the basics of state machines needed to support OPC 10000-9 and OPC 10000-10.
-The intention is to keep the basic simple but extensible.
+The intention is to keep the base simple but extensible.

 For the state machines defined in this specification we assume that state machines are typed and instances of a type have their states and semantics specified by the type.
 For some types, this means that the states and transitions are fixed.
 For other types the states and transitions may be dynamic or unknown.
 A state machine where all the states are specified explicitly by the type is called a finite state machine.